WebAssembly/tool-conventions/Linking.md

 | Field        | Type           | Description                                 |
 | ------------ | -------------- | ------------------------------------------- |
 | section      | `varuint32`    | the index of the target section             |

+Section symbols may only reference the CODE section, the DATA section, or custom sections.

 The current set of valid flags for symbols are: